Luzivog/GW2-tracker/README.md

 ## ⛓ Docker installation

 You can use this discord bot as a Docker container.
-To do so, you need to install Docker on your machine.
+To do so, you need to [install Docker](https://www.docker.com/products/docker-desktop/) on your machine.
 Create a Discord bot and get the token, you can do so on the [discord developer portal](https://discord.com/developers/docs/intro).
-After you will need to get your [guild wars 2 API key](https://account.arena.net/applications).
+After, you will need to get your [guild wars 2 API key](https://account.arena.net/applications).
 Then, you can run the following command:

 ```sh
 docker run -d -e "BOT_TOKEN=Your Discord Token" -e "API_KEYS=API_KEY_1,API_KEY_2,..." thediscorders/selfrythm